4 Best Thermal Receipt Printers for 2023

 - Auto cutter has a shorter life span than competitors

 This compact printer earned a rating of 4.20 out of 5 on our thermal receipt printer ranking system.
 The mC-Print3 scored well for POS compatibility and a variety of connection types.
-It lost points for some less favorable customer reviews and a less durable auto cutter.
+It lost points for some less favorable customer reviews and a less durable auto cutter than competitors.

-For example, the mC-Print3’s sibling printer the TSP143IV is rated for 2 million cuts, but Star Micronics doesn’t disclose the mC-Print3’s cutter life span, which doesn’t instill confidence.
-While others on this list like the Epson TM-T88VI average 4.5 to 4.7 in online customer reviews, the mC-Print3’s average user rating comes in lower at 4.4 on sites like Amazon.
+For example, the mC-Print3’s sibling printer, the TSP143IV, is rated for 2 million cuts, but Star Micronics doesn’t disclose the mC-Print3’s cutter life span, which doesn’t instill confidence.
+While other printers on this list, like the Epson TM-T88VI, average 4.5 to 4.7 in online customer reviews, the mC-Print3’s average user rating comes in lower at 4.1 on sites like Amazon.

-The mC-Print3 is one part of Star Micronics mCollection—a set of compact POS products.
-These printers, barcode scanners, cash drawers, POS stands, and scales all have multiple connection options and a streamlined design that strives to be flexible to meet future POS needs. - CloudPRNT/ WebPRNT
+- Streamlined peripherals: The mC-Print3 is one part of Star Micronics mCollection—a set of compact POS products.
+These printers, barcode scanners, cash drawers, POS stands, and scales all have multiple connection options and a streamlined design that strives to be flexible to meet future POS needs.

-Where printers like the Epson TM-T88 make you choose your connection type when you purchase each printer, the mC-Print3 includes all five connection types in each printer.
-So your mC-Print3 will grow with your business as you change POS partners or your business grows.
+- All connections included: Where printers like the Epson TM-T88 make you choose your connection type when you purchase each printer, the mC-Print3 includes all five connection types in each printer.
+So your mC-Print3 will develop with your business as you change POS partners, or as your business grows in other ways.

 - Acadia POS